Mithgol/shee2arr/README.md

 ## Using shee2arr

-When you `require()` the installed module, you get a function that is given an Excel sheet and returns a 2D array of that sheet's rows and columns:
+When you `require()` the installed module, you get a function that receives an Excel sheet and returns a 2D array of that sheet's rows and columns:

 ```js
 var shee2arr = require('shee2arr');